Table of Contents

 Critical Infrastructure

 Oil and gas, water, healthcare, utilities and transportation companies provide services that people depend on.
 Many rely on legacy applications with insecure authentication processes.
 This is even more challenging in an environment where employees are accessing the services remotely in distributed environments.
-Attacks in this industry not only result in the operational disruption of services people use daily but also can lead to misuse, safety hazards, and even threaten national security.

 Manufacturing